Our research is editorially independent but we may earn a commission for purchases made through our links.

 San Juan, Puerto Rico

 There are lots of great reasons to visit San Juan: the music, the food, the historic forts, the colorful architecture, and the mojitos!
 But what many travelers don’t realize is that this Puerto Rican city is also a great place to gamble.
-But unlike some of the casinos in the U.S., it will cost you a pretty penny to stay at the casino resorts overnight.
-To save some money, consider staying at a hotel away from the casinos and just visit them when you feel like trying your luck.
 Some of the casinos to choose from include the Ritz Carlton San Juan Casino and Spa and the Stellaris Casino.
 Since Puerto Rico is a U.S. territory, lots of the casinos take U.S. currency.
 Other casino destinations in Puerto Rico worth checking out are Mayaguez and Dorado.